Don't let shyness keep you away from this popular Latin dance

 Focusing on style

-"Rotate toward your left -- no, your other left," Romero says in mocking good fun as a few students swerve toward their right.
+"Rotate toward your left -- no, your other left," Romero said in mocking good fun as a few students swerve toward their right.
 He's answered by bursts of laughter from his swirling students, who range from Latino and Asian to African American, Caucasian, and Pakistani.
 The styles of dress include everything from jeans and sneakers to spike heels and mini-skirts, but however they're attired, all the dancers have mastered the syncopated steps that are the trademark of salsa.

-As Romero explains in his beginning classes, salsa is played in 4/4 time, but with a syncopated beat.
+As Romero explained in his beginning classes, salsa is played in 4/4 time, but with a syncopated beat.
 The dance revolves around an artful but spontaneous choreography guided by the leader in a series of hip-rocking steps and twirls around the dance floor.
 Followers -- usually women -- are anything but passive, reacting to the most subtle cues and touch with their own moves.
 The word "salsa" -- meaning spicy or hot -- was first used to describe Latin dance music by Cuban songwriter Ignacio Pinerio in 1933.
 It's now a catch-all term for several forms of Latin dance created by Puerto Ricans in New York and heavily influenced by Afro-Cuban rhythms.
 The result is a rhythmic, sensual dance that conjures up balmy nights and azure ocean waters, even in the track-lit modern dance studio in San Francisco.

 Romero feels there's little mystery to salsa's growing popularity.
-"People just become addicted to it," he says.
+"People just become addicted to it," he said.
 "Salsa is everything most people want to be -- earthy, intimate, elegant, and interactive.
 And dancing is a way to achieve that, a very sexy way."
 Not surprisingly, many of Romero's students have found more than just "dancing" partners through the salsa milieu.
-"The scene just lends itself to people meeting other people and getting close," he says.
+"The scene just lends itself to people meeting other people and getting close," he said.

 Some 1,700 miles away in Austin, Texas, Sandra Moro Sleeper is a salsa instructor who counts herself and her Texas students among the salsa-addicted.
 "I know I'm biased, but I think salsa is the greatest thing in the world," says the 40-year-old mother of three.
 Sleeper, the daughter of Cuban immigrants, spends her evenings teaching and dancing.
 "When I dance, all my troubles go away," she says.
 "When I go without dancing for more than three days, my mind and body suffer.
 Salsa does wonders for your self-esteem -- not to mention your calf muscles, heart, and upper body," she adds with a laugh.